LineMeldgaardMadsen/HGInv_tutorial/docs/source/Introduction.rst

 Introduction
 =====

+In this tutorial, you will be guided through a selection of Python notebooks that can be used for coupled hydrogeophysical inversion.
+The aim of the hydrogeophysical inversion is to calibrate the hydraulic conductivity of a hydrological model using geophysical data.

 .. _installation:

 Installation
 ------------

-In this tutorial, you will be guided through a selection of Python notebooks that can be used for coupled hydrogeophysical inversion.
-The aim of the hydrogeophysical inversion is to calibrate the hydraulic conductivity of a hydrological model using geophysical data.
+Before runneing the notebooks, a series of Python Libaries and geophysical/hydrological modelling softwares must be installed.
+The instalations needed depends on the modalites you want to use (e.g. ResiPy coupled with HYDRUS-1D).

 .. code-block:: console